 Students can combine two concentrations, allowing them to expand their knowledge in both areas.
+A joint concentration degree combines the competencies of each concentration.
 The joint concentration option for Biostatistics is:

 SLU graduates are employed all over the nation and internationally in a wide variety of settings and positions.
 Biostatisticians can look forward to careers in government, industry and academia.
 The job outlook for biostatisticians is excellent, as the U.S. government has recently reported a shortage of biostatistics professionals in the public health profession.